sirsipe/SudoMetalStudio/LV2Plugins/README.md

     make MYODP-Create-MyAmazingPlugin
     make MYODP-BuildAndInstall-MyAmazingPlugin

 And you are done!
-You should find *MyAmazingPlugin* e.g., from Carla's or Ardour's plugins listing.
-Now, open **src/MyAmazingPlugin/MyAmazingPlugin.cpp** and look at **MyAmazingPlugin::run** function.
+You should find *MyAmazingPlugin* e.g., from Carla's and Ardour's plugins listing (it's installed to **~/.lv2/**).

+Now, open **src/MyAmazingPlugin/MyAmazingPlugin.cpp** with your favourite code editor, and take a look at **MyAmazingPlugin::run** function.
 Make your changes for the signal processing, and apply them with

     make MYODP-BuildAndInstall-MyAmazingPlugin